 My guests lead singer Ian Gillan and Roger Glover, along with drummer Ian Paice, still lead Deep Purple to this day, and along with lead guitarist Ritchie Blackmore and the late organist Jon Lord they comprised the Mark II lineup which placed such classics into the hard rock lexicon as “Speed King” and”Child in Time“from In Rock; “Strange Kind of Woman” from the under-appreciated transitional album Fireball in 1971; the international hit for the ages Machine Head yielding “Smoke on the Water”,”Highway Star“, and “Space Truckin’ “; the benchmark hard rock live album of its time, Made in Japan; plus “Woman from Tokyo” and the riff rocker “Rat Bat Blue” from Who Do We Think We Are? , the top-selling January 1973 followup to Machine Head and the final iteration of the classic Mark II lineup until the surprisingly popular in 1985 reunion Perfect Strangers eleven years later.
-Congratulations to the current and former members of Deep Purple for this long-overdue recognition as inductees into the Rock and Roll Hall of Fame! –Redbeard
+Congratulations to the current and former members of Deep Purple for this long-overdue recognition as inductees into the Rock and Roll Hall of Fame, and be sure to listen to Whoosh , the new Deep Purple album in stores and online now! –Redbeard